Who we are ...

 - Julie Gibbon, Projects Director and Company Secretary

-- Anne Ridley, Marketing, Comms & Events Director
+- Anne Ridley, Marketing, Comms, Events and interim Finance Director

 - Patrick Rice, Director and Chair of Tyne Valley Line Rail Users' Group